 So, everyone gets their stuff off and we're to meet upstairs in the rink's pizza restaurant which, for tonight anyway, was doubling as a conference room.

 Tad started it off by having everyone shift seats so that we were, for the most part, sitting with peers that'd be coaching the same age groups.
-He took attendance and I couldn't help by wryly grin at the pronunciation of "here!" from all the Boston folks.
+He took attendance and I couldn't help but wryly grin at the pronunciation of "here!" from all the Boston folks.

 I don't know what it is, but I find that accent hilarious cause it's so 50/50.
-How can a person from Natick speak just like I do while someone 2 miles away in Dover ignores the letter R in all cases and then peculiarly adds an "R" sound to the word "idea" where there was never an "R" to begin with.
+How can a person from Natick speak just like I do while someone 2 miles away in Dover ignores the letter R in all cases and then peculiarly adds an "R" sound to the word "idea" where there was never an "R" there to begin with.
 So weird.

 Anyway, it was neat to take part in an attendance roll call as I'd venture to say the last time I had to wait and listen intently for my name was probably over 20 years ago.